thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

 * compute a priority index per position (something like PnL × leverage ÷ account value),
 * sort open positions by this index,
-* when there is bad debt, **fully close positions** at a mark / ADL price in that order until enough opposite-side contracts have been matched.
+* when there is bad debt, **fully closd positions** at a mark / ADL price in that order until enough opposite-side contracts have been matched.

 >“Closed” in Hyperliquid’s ADL means the position’s contracts are offset against bad debt, not that equity is zeroed.
 Equity loss depends on the PnL of the closed contracts.